-This is my go-to, everyday salad dressing that just happens to be super simple to make, gluten-free, and vegan.
+This creamy 5 minute lemon vinaigrette is my go-to salad dressing that just happens to be super simple to make, gluten-free, and vegan.
 Forget store bought salad dressings!
 With only a few ingredients, whip up this zingy, oil-free lemon vinaigrette recipe in under 5 minutes and transform your salads from ordinary to extraordinary!

 We haven't bought salad dressing in years.
 They are so easy to make with only a few ingredients.
 Just like this delicious, creamy coleslaw dressing and dairy-free spicy Tex-Mex dressing, they are quick, super customizable, and keep well in the fridge all week.
 I think you'll love them too!